talmobi/yt-play/README.md

 To test/try/play around with electron.

 ## How
-Using [electron](https://github.com/electron/electron) we simply go to the youtube page and play the video.. and attach some video event listeners and block ads.
+Using [puppeteer-core](https://github.com/puppeteer/puppeteer) we simply go to the youtube page and play the video.. and attach some video event listeners and block ads.

+~~Using [electron](https://github.com/electron/electron) we simply go to the youtube page and play~~ ~~the video.. and attach some video event listeners and block ads.~~

 Leaving video id cli argument empty you will enter search and select mode using [yt-search](https://github.com/talmobi/yt-search) and [node-fzf](https://github.com/talmobi/node-fzf)